 Redress may only be given if first the competitor could not reasonably have avoided the incident that caused the tangle, and second the competitor's score has been made significantly worse through no fault of his own.

-If, prior to the incident, there is clear risk of an incident that could cause a tangle that a prudent competitor would anticipate, but the competitor fails to do so, then he will be ineligible for redress.
+If, prior to the incident, there is clear risk of an incident that could cause a tangle that a prudent competitor would anticipate but the competitor fails to do so, or if a competitor through his own actions created a situation that carries the clear risk of an incident that could cause a tangle, then he will be ineligible for redress.

 Examples of where redress would not be given include: